PyCQA/baron/README.md

 stable, but it is far away from having been battle tested.

-Since the project is very young and no one is already using it except my project, I'm open to modifications of the FST nodes but I will become conversative very fast once it gets some adoption and will probably accept to modify it only once or two in the future with clear indications on how to migrate.
+Since the project is very young and no one is already using it except my project, I'm open to changes of the FST nodes but I will quickly become conservative once it gets some adoption and will probably accept to modify it only once or twice in the future with clear indications on how to migrate.

 **Baron is targeting python 2.[67]**.
-It has not been tested on python3 but should be working for most part (except the new grammar like "yield from", obviously).
+It has not been tested on python3 but should be working for most parts (except the new grammar like "yield from", obviously).

 Documentation